 The Commission shall set a filing fee by regulation, but no filing fee is required when the Town of Hubbardston files an application for a permit.
-Copies of the application shall be sent at the same time, by certified mail, to the Board of Selectmen, Planning Board and the Board of Health.
+Copies of the application shall be sent at the same time, by certified mail, to the Select Board, Planning Board and the Board of Health.